ISO Certification

 • It simplified the documentation process, giving organizations more flexibility and allowing them to focus on understanding their internal and external context.

-• It also emphasized a proactive approach that helps organizations to plan their processes and their interactions.
+• It also emphasized a proactive approach that helps organizations to plan their processes and interactions.

 • By incorporating risk-based thinking, organizations can put up preventive controls to minimize adverse effects.